 FDA regulations allow for emergency use of a drug, biologic or device in a single patient at a single site for certain life-threatening situations without prior convened IRB review and approval.
 However, Wright State normally requires prospective confirmation that the use of the test article (e.g., drug, biologic or device) meets FDA criteria by the IRB chair/designee in these situations.
-To request this review and approval, complete the following form (not available in RSP Gateway):
+To request this review and approval, complete the form in Cayuse.

 Whenever possible email the form to the IRB office at firstname.lastname@example.org prior to the emergency use to receive concurrence from the IRB chair/designee prior to use.